-ENDANGERED SPECIES: The project area is within the known or historic range of the polar bear (Ursus maritimus), Steller's eider (Polysticta stelleri), and spectacled eider (Somateria fischeri).
-We have determined the described activity may affect the polar bear, Steller's eider, and spectacled eider.
+ENDANGERED SPECIES: The project area is within the known or historic range of the polar bear (Ursus maritimus), spectacled eider (Somateris fisheri) and Steller's eider (Polysticta stelleri).

+We have determined the described activity may affect but is unlikely to affect the aforementioned threatened or endangered species.
 We will initiate the appropriate consultation procedures under section 7 of the Endangered Species Act with the U.S. Fish and Wildlife Service.
 Any comments they may have concerning endangered or threatened wildlife or plants or their critical habitat will be considered in our final assessment of the described work.

 ESSENTIAL FISH HABITAT: The Magnuson-Stevens Fishery Conservation and Management Act, as amended by the Sustainable Fisheries Act of 1996, requires all Federal agencies to consult with the NMFS on all actions, or proposed actions, permitted, funded, or undertaken by the agency, that may adversely affect Essential Fish Habitat (EFH).

 No EFH species are known to use the project area.

 We have determined the described activity would not adversely affect EFH in the project area.

-TRIBAL CONSULTATION: The Alaska District fully supports tribal self-governance and government-to-government relations between federally recognized Tribes and the federal government.
+TRIBAL CONSULTATION: The Alaska District fully supports tribal self-governance and government-to-government relations between Federally recognized Tribes and the Federal government.
 Tribes with protected rights or resources that could be significantly affected by a proposed Federal action (e.g., a permit decision) have the right to consult with the Alaska District on a government-to-government basis.
 Views of each Tribe regarding protected rights and resources will be accorded due consideration in this process.
 This Public Notice serves as notification to the Tribes within the area potentially affected by the proposed work and invites their participation in the Federal decision-making process regarding the protected Tribal right or resource.
 Consultation may be initiated by the affected Tribe upon written request to the District Commander during the public comment period.